planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 | 9         | 260           | 2065      |
 | 10        | 360           | 2845      |

-Do not bother counting most items less than a pound or so.
+Do not bother counting most items less than a kilogram or so.
 The character sheet assumes you will be listing items that are not weapons or armor on the back of the sheet, tally that weight in the Back Gear box in the Resources section.
 Overloaded characters may drop bulky gear such as backpacks to avoid encumbrance or distract pursuers.
 These can be dropped freely but picking them back up costs an Action (Move).

 {: .highlight }